 Things that might help control reflux

-· Add thickener and/or rice cereal/oatmeal to bottle (if the milk is heavier/thicker, it might not reflux up into the esophagus as easily or as often).
+· Add a thickener like gluten free oatmeal to the bottle (if the milk is heavier/thicker, it might not reflux up into the esophagus as easily or as often).

 · Feed the baby in a more upright position (ears above mouth).